krizex/vimrc/README.md

 ## How to install on Windows?

 Use [msysgit](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
-No special instructions needed ;-)
+Please notice when you clone the repo, first change dir to your HOME folder, then execute: git clone git@github.com:krizex/vimrc.git .vim_runtime The rest steps are same to that mentioned.

 ## How to update to latest version?